 The primary concern people have is whether CBD oil and SSRIs will interact negatively with each other.
 The medical community is split as to whether it’s safe or not to have them together.
 Anti-cannabis medical professionals argue that SSRIs and cannabis both have psychoactive effects.
 Hence, it’s their belief that taking them together may cause negative psychoactive effects.

 On the other hand, pro-cannabis medical professionals state that both CBD and THC are generally safe to take with SSRIs.
 However, pro-cannabis doctors advise that you must be both strategic and cautious with your approach.
 If not, you’re at risk of experiencing the negative effects caused by drug interactions.

-Taking CBD oil and SSRIs at the same time can increase the amount of SSRI serum available on your system.
+Taking CBD oil and SSRIs at the same time can increase the amount of SSRI serum available in your system.
 This happens because both THC and CBD block the metabolism of SSRIs in your body or vice versa.
-CBD, THC, SSRIs, as well as other medications are all broken down by an enzyme called Cytochrome P450.
+CBD, THC, SSRIs, as well as other medications, are all broken down by an enzyme called Cytochrome P450.
 Thus, taking SSRIs and CBD oil together will cause ‘metabolic competition’ causing the blockage of either one being broken down in your body.
 This leads to an over bio-availability of either SSRIs or cannabinoids in your system.

 According to Dr. Richard Kim, because CBD, THC, and SSRIs compete for the same metabolic enzymes taking SSRIs and CBD oil together puts you at risk of getting serotonin syndrome.
 This is a condition where too much serotonin is present in your system causing negative effects.
-This happens because you will have too much of the SSRI serum in your system, which leads to an over-abundance of serotonin in your system.
+This happens because you will have too much of the SSRI serum in your system, which leads to an overabundance of serotonin in your system.
 If you get serotonin syndrome you may experience the following negative effects:

 - Agitation and confusion